When Fair Isn’t Fair:

 American Economic Review, 2022, 112 (1), Lead Article

-In a field experiment that constructs a randomized credit limit shock, participants borrow to spend 11 cents on the dollar in the first quarter and 28 cents by the third year.
-Effects extend to those far from the limit, those who had the new limits as available credit, and those with a liquid asset buffer.
-In the short-run, flexible and installment contracts are used in tandem, with unconstrained using installments more.
-Long-run borrowing is predominantly using installments.
-Near limits, participants borrow when credit expands but save out of constraints when limits are tight.
-Findings support a buffer-stock interpretation emphasizing precautionary saving.
+I design a large-scale field experiment that constructs a randomized credit limit extension isolating selection, anticipation, wealth, and interest rate effects and study the impulse responses on spending, contract choice, and balance sheets.
+Participants borrow to spend 11 cents on the dollar in the quarter of the limit increase, with a cumulative difference of 28 cents by the third year.
+The effects extend to those far from the limit, those who had the new limits as available credit, and those with a meaningful buffer of liquid assets.
+Participants near their limits borrow and spend when limits are relaxed but put off spending and save out of constraints under the counterfactual when limits are tight.
+The findings provide strong support for a buffer-stock interpretation that emphasizes the importance of precautionary saving.